-A few investigators (Jordan et al 2003) suggest wildfire is required every ten years to perpetuate and rejuvenate pitch pine populations.
-Thus, a sustained fire absence causes concern about pitch pine decline (Copenheaver White and Patterson 2000) on Mt.
-Desert as it does for trees removed elsewhere from wildfire and other pertubations (Howard and Stelacio 2011).
-Besides the lack of pyrolysis (save for occasional prescribed fires lit by the US Forest Service, Acadia National Park 2020, at scenic vistas on the road to Cadillac summit) other pressures exist.
-Maine researchers (Day et al 2005) assert pitch pine are poised to decline at a more rapid pace, due as much to higher summer and winter temperatures and moister autumns as stand-replacing disturbances (Fernandez et al 2015).
+A previous study (Jordan et al 2003) suggested that wildfire is required every ten years to perpetuate and rejuvenate pitch pine populations.
+Thus, a sustained fire absence may cause pitch pine decline (Copenheaver White and Patterson 2000) as it does for trees removed elsewhere from wildfire and other pertubations (Howard and Stelacio 2011).
+Besides the lack of pyrolysis other pressures exist.
+For instance, Day et al. (2005) asserted that pitch pine are poised to decline at a more rapid pace, due as much to higher summer and winter temperatures and moister autumns as stand-replacing disturbances (Fernandez et al 2015).
+Nonetheless, pitch pine still persists in some locations despite fire suppression, posing a conundrum to managers wanting to maintain the virility of this species.
 A significant delay in further pyrolysis does not necessarily signal an end to island wildfire (Pyne 2019), since fuel buildup continues unabated (Charpentier 2020).

-Certainly, the historical importance of fire ecology and the 1947 stand-replacing inferno (Fig. 1) is well documented (Patterson Saunders and Horton 1983; Harris et al 2012).
-Clearly, natural and anthropogenic fire pyrolysis play a significant role in the status of eco physiological and biological processes common to fire-prone pitch pine (Carlo et al 2016).
-In a previous paper about pitch pine in the upper Northeast US (Licht and Smith 2020) researchers seek to understand the influence of charcoal pyrogenic carbon on pitch pine intrinsic water use efficiency, subsurface water retention and nutrient supply changes in a non-glaciated ecosystem.
-That effort falls short of a key discussion, namely whether fire absence (Lee et al 2019) is a decisive factor in soil and tree biological and chemical outcomes as much in pitch pines promoted by fire prone sites as those not subjected to it.
-The authors compare and evaluate two populations within just a few kilometers from each other, alternately exposed to wildfire pyrolysis or not (Fig. 2).
+Natural and anthropogenic fire pyrolysis have been shown to impact the structure and function of pitch pine (Carlo et al 2016).
+For instance, a previous study found that the charcoal pyrogenic carbon was important for subsurface water retention and nutrient supply, which impacted the water use efficiency of the pines (Licht and Smith 2020).
+Nonetheless, the study did not address the impact of alterations to competition that resulted from fire absence (Lee et al 2019), leaving it still unclear as to what factors regarding fire are most important for the persistence of pitch pine.

+The fragility of pitch pine is nowhere more evident than in the northeastern extreme of the species range limit (Patterson Saunders and Horton 1983) in Acadia National Park (ME, USA).
+Interestingly, a dramatic conflagration disturbed the eastern half of Mt.
+Desert island in the park in 1947 and since then wildfire has been suppressed (Pyne 2019), providing an ideal testbed for understanding pitch pine-fire dynamics.

-Soil dynamics on the island are well proscribed within the pitch pine enclaves; glaciated edaphics are the rule (e.g., Ellsworth schist) as opposed to sandy or gravelly loam (Entisols and Ultisols) in most other pitch pine refugia in the Northeast US.
+Soil dynamics on Mt.
+Desert island are well prescribed within the pitch pine enclaves; glaciated edaphics are the rule (e.g., Ellsworth schist) as opposed to sandy or gravelly loam (Entisols and Ultisols) in most other pitch pine refugia in the Northeast US.
 Well-drained and infertile soils at Mt.
 Desert provide competitive advantages to pitch pine in competition with red spruce (Picea rubens), hemlock (Tsuga canadensis) and balsam fir (Abies balsamea).
 Spread proceeds more quickly where bare soil beckons (Lee et al 2019), allowing pitch pines to migrate to stressful locations less suited to other, bigger competitors.
 Once situated by themselves, they may be better enabled to balance the scales of growth and stress resistance.